defano/wyldcard/README.md

 `right`       | Returns or sets the right-most border of the part's location, moving the part horizontally but not affecting its width.
 `script`      | Retrieves or replaces the current script of the part `selectedText`| For fields, returns the currently selected text.
 For buttons, returns the selected menu item of `menu`-style buttons or the empty string for all other button styles.
 This property is read-only; it cannot be set via HyperTalk.
+`style`       | Sets or retrieves the style of the part (see the tables below for available styles).
 `textAlign`   | Returns or sets the text alignment of the part; one of `left`, `right` or `center`.
 Assumes `center` if any other value is provided.
 `textFont`    | Returns or sets the font (family) of the part.
 Uses the system default font if the specified font family does not exist.
 `textSize`    | Returns or sets the size (in points) of the part's text.
 `textStyle`   | Returns or sets the text style attributes of the part.
 Valid style attributes include `plain`, `bold`, `italic`.
 Provide a list to set multiple attributes together (i.e., `set the textStyle of me to "bold, italic"`)
 `top`         | Returns or sets the top-most border of the part's location, moving the part vertically but not affecting its height.
 `topLeft`     | Returns or sets the top-left coordinate of the part.
 When set, this property adjusts the part's position on the card but does not affect its `height` or `width`.
 This property only accepts a _point_ value consisting of a comma-separated _x_ and _y_ coordinate, for example, `"10, 100"`
 `visible`     | Returns or sets the visibility of the button (a Boolean value).
-When invisible, the button is not drawn on the screen and receives no messages from the UI.
-Can also be set using the `hide` and `show` commands.
+When invisible, the part is not drawn on the screen and receives no messages from HyperCard.
+This value can also be accessed using the `hide` and `show` commands.
 `width`       | Returns or sets the width of the part (in pixels)

 ### Buttons